mlc-ai/mlc-llm/docs/get_started/try_out.rst

     .. image:: https://linkmaker.itunes.apple.com/assets/shared/badges/en-us/appstore-lrg.svg
       :width: 135
       :target: https://apps.apple.com/us/app/mlc-chat/id6448482937

     |

+    **MLC LLM now supports Llama-2 via the test link below** *

     .. note::
-      If the app is not available in your country or region on App Store, please try the beta version of MLC-Chat on `TestFlight <https://testflight.apple.com/join/57zd7oxa>`__.
+      You can also try out the beta version of MLC-Chat on `TestFlight <https://testflight.apple.com/join/57zd7oxa>`__.

     Once the app is installed, you can download the models and then engage in chat with the model without requiring an internet connection.